mayank-shriv/User-autheticattttion/README.md

-# User-autheticattttion
+# User-authentication
-Code written in this repository is part of sport centre in a city
+The code written in this repository is part of sports centre in a city